Course - Fluid Mechanics and Hydraulics - FENA2002

 Learning outcome

-Provide the basic elements of the theoretical foundations for fluid flows.
-Through problem sessions provide sufficient training to enable the students to formulate and solve practical flow problems.
-Knowledge, after completion of this course, the student will have knowledge on: - solving hydrostatic problems: • describe the physical properties of a fluid. • calculate the pressure distribution for incompressible fluids. • calculate the hydrostatic pressure and force on plane surfaces. • demonstrate the application point of hydrostatic forces on plane surfaces. • formulate the problems on buoyancy and solve them. - describing the principles of motion of fluids in relation to: - Velocity field, substantial derivative, streamlines and pathlines. - Navier-Stokes equations for viscous flow. • internal flow • external flow - pressure losses in pipe systems - calculating forces on objects immersed in fluid flow - dimensionless numbers and their use in fluid mechanics problem - identifying derivation of basic equations of fluid mechanics, with related assumptions, and applying: • Bernoulli equation • the equation of the conservation of mass. • the equation of linear and angular momentum • the equation of the conservation of energy. - main components of hydro power plants and hydro turbines - calculating power extraction and production in hydropower plants and pump systems Skills, after completion of this course, the student will have skills on: - Evaluation of models for flow analysis. - Use of control volume analysis. - Computation of forces and moments from fluid on solid bodies. - Derivation and use of formulae and tables for flows. - Solution of the basic laws of fluid mechanics for simple flow problems.
-General competence, after completion of this course, the student will have general competence on: - The basic elements of the theoretical foundations for fluid flows. - Formulation and solution of practical flow problems.
+After completing the course the student should have understanding of the theoretical foundations of ideal and real fluid flows.
+The student should be able to to formulate and solve practical flow problems in all knowledge categories in the following.
+Knowledge: After completion of this course, the student will have knowledge on: - Fluid properties, viscosity. - Velocity field, substantial derivative, streamlines and pathlines. - Pressure distribution in stationary and accelerated systems.
+Rotating container.
+Manometry.
+Buoyancy. - Reynolds transport theorem. - Basic dimensional analysis and important dimensionless groups. - Continuity equation, momentum equation and angular momentum equation for control volumes. - Energy equation and Bernoulli equation. - Euler equations for inviscid flow. - Navier-Stokes equations for viscous flow. - Boundary conditions for the basic equations of fluid mechanics. - Stream function, vorticity and rotation, viscous stresses and strain rates. - Reynolds number.
+Qualitative issues on turbulence. - Laminar and turbulent pipe flow. - Boundary layer concept. - Two-dimensional potential theory, velocity potential, some elementary flows, circulation. - Drag and lift - Examples from contemporary fluid mechanics research.
+Main components of hydro power plants and hydro turbines - calculating power extraction and production in hydropower plants and pump systems.
+Skills: After completion of this course, the student will have skills on: - Evaluation of models for flow analysis. - Use of control volume analysis. - Computation of forces and moments from fluid on solid bodies. - Derivation and use of formulae and tables for flows. - Solution of the basic laws of fluid mechanics for simple flow problems. - Elementary numerical calculation and visualisation using appropriate software introduced in the course.
+General competence: After completion of this course, the student will have general competence on: - The basic elements of the theoretical foundations for ideal and real fluid flows. - Formulation and solution of practical flow problems.

 Learning methods and activities